Buddha said:

 The Mental Health Foundation

-The Mental Health Foundation stated that long term and intense anger has been linked with mental health problems including depression, anxiety and self-harm.
+The Mental Health Foundation stated that long term and intense anger has been linked with mental health problems including depression, Understanding Depression & the Road to Recovery , anxiety Generalised Anxiety Disorder (GAD) and self-harm Suicide Prevention.
 Anger is also linked to poor physical health such as Coronary Heart Disease, stroke, cancer and increased bouts of cold and flu.

 But you choose your anger.